Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 19

-- Grab your opening pick and gently slide it between the tab and the frame to pop it loose.
+- Grab an opening pick and gently shimmy it between the tab and the frame until they part ways.

 Step 20

-Check out the arrow etched on the loudspeaker—it’s pointing right where you want to pry!
+Check out the arrow etched on the loudspeaker—it’s pointing right where you should start prying.
+Handy little tip!

 Tools Used